 My cherished chest that came from my great great Granny Tanner’s house.
-It was the only piece rescued from the fire that burned their house to the ground around the turn of the 20th century.
+Consequently, the only piece rescued from the fire that burned their house to the ground around the turn of the 20th century.
 It sat in my great Granddaddy’s home as the touchstone – the welcome spot that everyone who crossed the threshold came to – because that’s where the coffee pot sat.
-The chest is still adorned with aged coffee rings.
-And one corner is permanently warped from the heat of the ever-brewing coffee maker.
+The chest stained by aged coffee rings with one corner permanently warped from the heat of the ever-brewing coffee maker.
 Generations of my family have circled this piece and now it’s in my home.

 And there is the hutch that came from my husband’s family.
-Someone used a knife to pry open a stuck drawer and chipped away at the wood by mistake.
-This hutch displays my favorite milk glass collection and other family treasures.
+Maybe someone used a knife to pry open a stuck drawer that chipped away at the wood by mistake.

 Treasures like this rusty, vintage scale that my great aunt used on the family farm to weigh butter before selling.

 Weathered, worn, and story laden – those are my favorite things.
-Not because they are marred, but because of the stories that marred them.
+Not because of the mars, but because of the stories that marred them.

-Yes, I just worked on this table, and isn’t it murphy’s law that new things always break in some way?
+Even though I just worked on this table, murphy’s law comes in allowing new things to break in some way.
 So I’m abandoning my plans made mid-stomp to refinish the tabletop in record time in order have my house ‘just-so’.

 I almost missed this moment.